impushkr/Pinterest-Clone/README.md

 - mongoose

 NOTE:  We are not focused in designing part , the target in this project is to learn backend so we only focused on backend part . we are going to use AI tools like gpt for designing

+How to run ?
+after clone the project-
+1. open terminal
+2. type - node .\app.js     and then enter
+3. Now Go to localhost:3000    and project will start